acemod/ACE3/wiki/development/coding-guidelines.md

 _value = (_array select 0) select 1;
 ```

-Any conditions in statements should always be wrapped around brackets.
+Any conditions in statements shall always be wrapped around brackets.

 ```js
 if (!_value) then {};